spielplatzbr/carolina/README.md

 ```
 npm run purge
 ```
-## Deploying

-Every push to `main` and `develop` will trigger `production.yml` and `staging.yml` respectively.
-Ideally, to be production-ready, it should be on every pull request.

 ## Precommit

 Husky will run `npx lint-staged` before every commit, triggering eslint to run both linter and prettier on staged files.
 The commit itself will only be allowed if all issues are solved.
 This is required to keep the entire codebase uniform (e.g.: code style).